 Under this theme, we look at how indigenous societies conceptualize the world around them, and how their approach to life and worldviews manifest in events, myths and legends, social relations, communication, and their take on nature and the environment around them.
 One example is the Gross National Happiness paradigm of Bhutan, which is a concept of living a contented life at an individual level that is extrapolated to that of a nation.

 Spiritual does not necessarily mean being religious.
 While religion is a set of organized beliefs and practices shared by a community or group, spirituality is more an individual journey to find a sense of peace and purpose, and search for a greater meaning of life and connections with others.

-In our centers, the aim is to help participants understand the larger role in life beyond pursuing one’s career or accumulation of wealth.
-And to relieve one from excessive attachments and dependence on material objects - and to cope with change and uncertainties of life.
+In wisdom centers globally, the aim is to help participants understand the larger role in life beyond pursuing one’s career or accumulation of wealth.
+And to relieve one from excessive attachments and dependence on material objects to better cope with change and uncertainties of life.

 Nature, Environment and Space

 For thousands of years indigenous cultures have coexisted in harmony with nature, rather than overexploiting their habitations through excessive mining and mindless deforestations.
 Fair use, of course, is accepted.
 If one needs to build a house, for which foundations have to be dug, or a large hydropower plant is needed, special ceremonies to seek permission from the earth are performed.